Block Storage CSI

 storageClassName: nks-block-storage

-• AccessMode: only the ReadWriteOnce mode is supported in NAVER Cloud Platform.
+• AccessMode: Only the ReadWriteOnce mode is supported in NAVER Cloud Platform.
 Mounting is performed in a way that a single node can read/insert on the volume.

 Note